 GAFS - COVID-19 Updates

 The Irish government currently requires all passengers arriving into Ireland to have a negative or ‘not detected’ COVID-19 RT-PCR test not more than 72 hours before their arrival in Ireland.
-Passengers arriving from all non-EU/EEA countries are requested to restrict their movements for 14 days and, furthermore, mandatory 12-day hotel quarantine has been introduced for all travellers arriving from 62 specified countries (including Canada and the USA), and for all travellers arriving from any country without a valid negative PCR test, though fully vaccinated travellers may soon be exempt from the mandatory hotel quarantine requirement.
+Passengers arriving from all non-EU/EEA countries are requested to restrict their movements for 14 days and, furthermore, mandatory 12-day hotel quarantine remains in place for all travellers arriving from six South American countries, and for all travellers arriving from any country without a valid negative PCR test, though fully vaccinated travellers may seek an exemption from the mandatory hotel quarantine requirement.
+Canada and the USA were on Ireland’s mandatory hotel quarantine list for several months, but were removed from the list on 18 June and 28 May respectively.

 Firstly, we have delayed our booking schedule for Summer 2021 and have advised all students to adopt a wait-and-see strategy.
 A handful of students have booked already, but we still have about 15 spots available in each session so there is no need to rush.
 We continue to stress that booking is not necessary in the short term – we would rather wait until we have weathered the coming storm and then take lots of bookings in mid-March/April.